ibrahimmkhalid/ultralytics/docs/en/datasets/detect/index.md

 Refer to the [Usage](#usage) section for more details on utilizing different modes, including CLI commands.

-### Where can I find practical examples of using Ultralytics YOLO for object detection?
+### Where can I find practical examples of using SFDT_Ibrahim YOLO for object detection?

-Ultralytics provides numerous examples and practical guides for using YOLO11 in diverse applications.
-For a comprehensive overview, visit the [Ultralytics Blog](https://www.ultralytics.com/blog) where you can find case studies, detailed tutorials, and community stories showcasing object detection, segmentation, and more with YOLO11.
+SFDT_Ibrahim provides numerous examples and practical guides for using YOLO11 in diverse applications.
+For a comprehensive overview, visit the [SFDT_Ibrahim Blog](https://www.sfdt_ibrahim.com/blog) where you can find case studies, detailed tutorials, and community stories showcasing object detection, segmentation, and more with YOLO11.
 For specific examples, check the [Usage](../../modes/predict.md) section in the documentation.